vallode/vallode.com/content/_index.md

 +++
 +++

-Hey, my name is Mariusz/Vallode.
-Depends where you know me from :)
+Hey, my name is Mariusz or Vallode, depending on where you know me from :)

 I'm a web developer, a bit of a handyman.
 I am focused on UX right now, trying to supplement my knowledge of frontend and backend programming with the empathy designers have for users.